 Located on the east coast of the island of Sicily, at the foot of the active volcano Mount Etna.
 Baroque buildings and churches, volcanic rock beaches, markets and streets littered and marked by graffiti.

-The beaches really has been a shock, not used to ‘Lido’ beaches where you pay a fee to enter (in a country where beach access is free to all) , of course you get conveniences like a clean beach, possibly a chair and sun umbrella, a choice of bar/restaurant to chill out, or even a small hut to keep your belongings.
+The beaches really have been a shock, not used to ‘Lido’ beaches where you pay a fee to enter (in a country where beach access is free to all), of course, you get conveniences like a clean beach, possibly a chair and sun umbrella, a choice of bar/restaurant to chill out, or even a small hut to keep your belongings.
 The best Lido I could find was Le Capannine, offering a sand beach, recreational activities for adults and kids, a good choice for families, bar and restaurant.
 In the evenings it offers nightly entertainment for adults where you can dance in the open disco under the stars.

-I stayed at BAD CATANIA B&B and Design, stylish and chic, having taken the self contained apartment with kitchen and roof-top terrace with views of Etna (if the sky clears enough to see it – best time is in the early mornings).
-I was most impressed with a small patch of glowing lava on it side as I glimpse Etna before heading to bed – of course this is at about three to four in the early hours.
+I stayed at BAD CATANIA B&B and Design, stylish and chic, having taken the self-contained apartment with kitchen and roof-top terrace with views of Etna (if the sky clears enough to see it – best time is in the early mornings).
+I was most impressed with a small patch of glowing lava on its side as I glimpse Etna before heading to bed – of course, this is at about three to four in the early hours.

 What once was the Hard Rock Cafe of Catania sits empty on the corner of Via Columbo, just across from under the railway arches near the old fish market.
 It sits on an empty lot littered by trash and old rusty planters that must have been filled with something lush and alive at one time.
 Across the street is Villa Pacini, a small park where people gather and sit in the shade.
 Its proximity to the entrance to the Plazza Duomo would make this a good location, but in Catania I don’t believe Hard Rock Cafe was accepted.

-My end to Catania ended being a pleasant one, having stayed here a total of seven nights I got the chance to absorb its ways, however I wouldn’t consider this a first destination of choice, it just isn’t free enough to be you, nor is it the place the place to be noticed, its raw and crude, people are intrusive, pushy and cruel, rules of the road don’t exist (like much of Italy), its filthy dirty and littered, marked by graffiti, beaches are far from free and noisy and finding your own space can be hard to find.
+My end to Catania ended being a pleasant one, having stayed here a total of seven nights I got the chance to absorb its ways, however, I wouldn’t consider this the first destination of choice, it just isn’t free enough to be you, nor is it the place to be noticed, it is raw and crude, people are intrusive, pushy and cruel, rules of the road don’t exist (like much of Italy), it is filthy dirty and littered, marked by graffiti, beaches are far from free and noisy and finding your own space can be hard to find.

 Why Catania?
 Because you simply don’t want to do much anyway.
 You come here for great home food – some of the best.
 Your proximity to the sea, a rock beach or sand?
 You want to avoid tourist things and just want to chill… this may be the place for you.